Zeche Bonifacius

 How long should I spend visiting?

-The length of your visit may vary, but allocating 1-2 hours should provide ample time to explore the site and absorb its historical significance.
+A visit to Zeche Bonifacius typically requires a few hours to fully explore the site and absorb its historical significance.

 Is photography allowed?